 Does this page answer your questions about Golden State Colonial Healthcare Center?

-This nursing home also received a strong nursing score.
-In fact, we awarded it an above average grade of B in this area.
+This nursing home's next best category was nursing.
+We awarded it a grade of C in this category.
+While this wasn't quite as good as some of its other category grades, this isn't a bad score either.
 Our nursing category consists of several factors, most of which are based on quantities of nurse staffing.
-This facility provided 0.4 hours of nursing care per resident per day.
-Finally, we also assessed several nursing quality measures and this place excelled in some of these areas.
-With less than five percent of its residents sustaining pressure ulcers, it performed as well as any nursing home the country in this category.
-This is generally a good indicator of quality nursing care.
-Pressure ulcers can generally be prevented by offering better nursing care, such as employing a system of moving a patient more often.
+This nursing home provides 0.4 hours of nursing care per resident per day.
+This is a much lower figure than we are used to seeing.
+Finally, we also assessed some nursing quality measures.
+While this place got dinged a bit for nursing hours per resident, it excelled in a few of these quality measures.
+With fewer than five percent of its residents sustaining pressure ulcers, it performed remarkably well in this area.
+This is often a good indicator of quality nursing care.
+Pressure ulcers can many times be prevented by offering better nursing care, such as having a policy of moving a resident at least once a day.

 Short-term Care Quality